storj/docs/Test-network.md

 * Bootstrap server is at port `9999`
 * Satellites start from port `10000`
 * Satellite Console starts on port `10100`
+* Storage Nodes public ports start from port `12000`
-* Storage Nodes start from port `11000`
+* Storage Nodes private ports start from port `13000`

-To get access to a gateway and test your keys, you open http://127.0.0.1/9000 in a web browser.
+To get access to a gateway and test your keys, you open http://127.0.0.1:9000 in a web browser.

 You can access a storage node dashboard using the storage command.
 For example for accessing storage node 4 dashboard using the default configuration:
 ```bash